regedor/woodlock/README.md

 * Add background image "woodlock-background.jpg" to public folder

+* If you want to change woodlock sign up themes, override woodlock.sass and include a different theme from the list commented in the file.

 * If you need to load Woodlock's routes after the main app's, add to the main app application.rb file:

 ```